mamba-org/mamba-press/docs/recipe.md

 ## The `version` entry
-The version is a single digit of the recipe format meant for future proofing.
+The version is asingle digit of the recipe format meant for future proofing.
 Only the version `0` exists for now.
 The version `0` recipe schema may change in a breaking fashion without leading to a version increase.